-Credits 3 Prerequisite Courses COM 121 Semester Offered Offered fall semester.
+Credits: Credits 3 Prerequisites: Prerequisite Courses COM 121

-COM 301 : Advanced Communications Lab
+COM 301: Advanced Communications Lab

 In this course, students begin applying leadership skills in a working environment.
 Students fulfill leadership roles in media productions and serve as mentors to COM 101 students.
 Students are required to take COM 101/201/301/401 in sequence.
 Restricted to COM majors and minors only.